Austrange-Solutions/e-sight-marketing-website-v2/MIGRATION-COMPLETE.md

 ♿ **Accessible** to all users
 ⚡ **Performant** with Tailwind v4

-Your E-Kaathi website now has a professional, modern look that represents the MACEAZY brand perfectly!
+Your Maceazy website now has a professional, modern look that represents the MACEAZY brand perfectly!

 ---